edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 ## Endpoints

 The API currently contains the following endpoints.
 If an endpoint specifies *Returns* for either HTTP GET or HTTP POST, it means that the specified data can be found encoded inside the `data` block if the response was successful.
-If no Returns are specified for a given endpoint, or in case all possible return values for an endpoint are declared as optional, `data` can just be `null`.
+If no return values are specified for a given endpoint, or in case all possible return values for an endpoint are declared as optional, `data` can just be `null`.

 ## /manifest